 The consolidated financial statements have been prepared on a going concern basis.
-The Board has reviewed the risk analysis set out in the Financial Review, the Group's net current liabilities position as at 28 March 2021, the forecasts for the next financial year, other longer term plans, financial resources including undrawn but available short term and long term facilities described in note 14, the availability of future equity funding if required and operational cash flow where cash from revenues are received within 7 days.
+The Board has reviewed the risk analysis set out in the Strategic Report on pages 12 to 13, the Group's net current liabilities position as at 28 March 2021, the forecasts for the next financial year, other longer term plans, financial resources including undrawn but available short term and long term facilities described in note 14, the availability of future equity funding if required and operational cash flow where cash from revenues are received within 7 days.
 Although negotiations on renewal of the Revolving Credit Facility, which expires in March 2022, is ongoing, the forecasts were prepared with the assumption that such facility will not be renewed.